Syndicate of Workers of Tehran and Suburbs Bus Company: Background

 Iran’s rapid industrialization under the rule of Iran’s final monarch, Mohammad Reza Shah, spawned many worker organizations, including the Syndicate.
 Labour movements in Iran have been influential participants in the country’s social and political transformation during the 21st century.
 Like many other sectors of Iranian society, labour unions participated in the 1979 Revolution that eventually led to the Shah’s exile and the inception of the ruling theocracy.
-Contrary to many of the political aspirations held by the Syndicate during the height of the revolutionary period, the union was placed in an evermore dire position by being banned from all activity.
+Contrary to many of the political aspirations held by the Syndicate during the height of the revolutionary period, the union was placed in an ever more dire position by being banned from all activity.
 Being replaced by a state-sponsored Islamic Labour Council, bus operators lost the independent representation they once had.
 Operating in an underground capacity, the Syndicate had been relatively ineffective until their resurgence in 2004.

 2004 Resurgence

 Because of the illegality of unions, the Syndicate maintained its network of workers through informal means.
 The latter half of 2004 symbolized a more organized syndicate, giving it an aura of legitimacy not seen since its pre-1979 condition.
-Worker grievances once concealed by anti-union institutions, were now surfacing through the aid of union leaders such as Mansour Osanlou.
+Worker grievances, once concealed by anti-union institutions, were now surfacing with the aid of union leaders such as Mansour Osanlou.

-After Osanlou was dismissed from the United Bus Company of Tehran along with seventeen other activists in mid-2005, the bus operators movement started to gain momentum.
+After Osanlou was dismissed from the United Bus Company of Tehran along with seventeen other activists in mid-2005, the bus operators' movement started to gain momentum.
 Osanlou’s popularity amongst workers and his charismatic appeal were important factors in making him the rallying point for alienated labourers.
 Worker disdain led to rumblings of strike action and revolt, but such thoughts were quelled by reactionary security forces organized by the company and the government itself.
 During one of the many engagements in May, Osanlou was taken into custody after being treated for injuries.
 He was later released.
 Pressure from the theocratic regime to dissolve future activities by the union was largely unsuccessful.

 An internal constitution was ratified by union executives on June 3, essentially cementing the efficacious role this organization would play in future disputes.
 8,000 of the 17,000 workers participated in the election that led to the constitution’s approval.
 The notion of an established trade union was in direct conflict with the Islamic regime's labour policies.

 Incarceration for workers and their representatives within the Syndicate was a regular occurrence.
 Fighting against unpaid wages, hazardous working conditions, and the restriction of collective bargaining procedures (amongst others), placed the union in a morally superior position amongst workers.
-In a show of solidarity, bus operators left the lights on to their vehicles throughout their shifts in protesting the September 7 arrests of colleagues and union leaders.
+In a show of solidarity, bus operators left the lights on in their vehicles throughout their shifts in protest of the September 7 arrests of colleagues and union leaders.

 One of the latter, Mansour Osanlou, was sent to ward 209 of Tehran’s notorious Evin Prison.
 Osanlou’s calls for medical aid have been largely ignored by prison administrators.